spatie/laravel-analytics/README.md

 ];
 ```

-You can publish the config file of this package with this command:
+Optionally, you can publish the config file of this package with this command:

 ``` bash
 php artisan vendor:publish --provider="Spatie\Analytics\AnalyticsServiceProvider"